dekoding/storytracker-frontend/README.md

 1. Install MongoDB and create a database called "storytracker" with a collection called "stories"
 2. Configure access to MongoDB in the node mongo-db configuration file.
 3. Run `node storytracker.js`
-4. In your browser, go to 127.0.0.1:1337/#/stories (just ignore the boilerplate Bootstrap navbar at the top
+4. In your browser, go to http://127.0.0.1:1337/#/stories (just ignore the boilerplate Bootstrap navbar at the top

 Right now, adding, editing, and deleting stories works.
 Adding, editing, and deleting submissions and readers does not work.
 It will all hopefully work very soon.
+Nothing is very pretty yet, either.
+Don't worry, it'll get there.

 Note that editing of stories is automatic.
 There's no save button because all typing is committed to the database automatically.